The Protiviti View | Insights From Our Experts on Trends, Risks and Opportunities

 Global cybersecurity risk has never been higher, especially at financial institutions, which are often targeted for their high-value information.
 Earlier this year, Protiviti published its 2017 IT Security and Privacy Survey, which found a strong correlation between board engagement and effective information security, along with a general need to improve data classification, policies and vendor risk management.

 We sat down with our colleagues Scott Laliberte, Managing Director in our Cybersecurity practice, and Adam Hamm, Managing Director, Risk and Compliance, to discuss how these overall findings compared to those specific to the financial services segment, and why the financial services industry differed from the general population in some aspects.
+We outlined the comparisons in a recently published white paper.
 What follows is a sampling of some of the questions we addressed, with a brief summary of the answers.
+For a more detailed analysis and more data specific to the industry, we recommend downloading the free paper from our website.

 Q: What are the top IT security and privacy-related challenges facing financial services firms today?